Korück

-The Korück (short for Kommandant rückwärtiges Armeegebiet), were the staff of various units of varying sizes assigned to the Wehrmacht's Armeeoberkommando.
+Korück (short for Kommandant rückwärtiges Armeegebiet) is an abbreviation for Army Rear Area Commander.
+It referred also to the staff of various units and of varying sizes assigned to the Wehrmacht Armeeoberkommando.
 In military jargon, “Korück” did not only stand for the corresponding agency but usually also for the entire rear army area, which was subordinate to this agency, often also for the entire military unit of this agency.